-When their headquarters are destroyed and the world is held hostage, the Kingsman's journey leads them to the discovery of an allied spy organization in the US.
+When their headquarters are destroyed and the world is held hostage, the Kingsman's journey leads them to the discovery of an allied spy organization in the United States.
 These two elite secret organizations must band together to defeat a common enemy.

 Hercule Poirot, the best detective in the world decides to leave on the Orient Express.
-The train accidentally gets stopped because of the strong snow.
-Little did he know that a murder was planned and that a person on this train was able of commiting such crime.
-Will he solve this murder before the train starts working again?
+The train accidentally gets stopped because of a small avalanche.
+Little did he know that a murder was planned and that a person on this train was able of committing such crime.
+Will he solve this murder before the train starts working again?Written by

 See more »

 28 of 42 people found this review helpful.

 Was this review helpful to you?